 The fact of the matter is, many of us start strong but don’t quite reach our goals.
 As January starts to wrap up, I’ve been thinking about ways to help you get motivated to keep going.
 That is where the idea for the February budget challenges arose.

-The great thing is, February only has 29 days this year.
+The great thing is, February only has 28 days.
 It is like a warm-up for March!

 This month, pick a challenge that is easy to complete.
 An easy win this month will give you more motivation to challenge yourself next month.

-Without further adieu, here are some February budget challenges you can give a try this month.
+Without further adieu, here are some of the Donut budget challenges you can give a try this month.

 February Donut Challenge